Tetsuya3850/CS-Terminology/README.md

 ### Favor Composition Over Inheritance
 Code reuse should be achieved by assembling smaller units of functionality instead of inheriting from classes.
 In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.

+### MVC
+The Model-View-Controller (MVC) is an architectural pattern that organizes an application into three components: the model, the view, and the controller.
+The Model corresponds to the data-related logic.
+The View component is used for all the UI logic.
+Controllers act as an middle man between Model and View to process incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
+Ruby on Rails.

 ## Functional Programming

 ### Pure Function